shauninman/MinUI/skeleton/BASE/README.txt

 PREFACE

-MinUI has two essential parts: an installer/updater zip archive named "MinUI.zip" and a bootstrap file or folder with names that vary by platform.
+MinUI has two essential parts: an installer/updater zip archive named "NextUI.zip" and a bootstrap file or folder with names that vary by platform.

 On devices that support two SD cards (eg. RG35XX) I will use the name "TF1" to refer to the card that goes into slot one of the device.
 All other instances of "SD card" or "primary card" refer to the card that goes into the second slot or to the sole SD card of devices that only support a single card.
 To be able to use MinUI from a single SD card on multiple devices you must install it on the second card of devices that support two SD cards.